gumityolcu/scikit-learn-dual/doc/modules/ensemble.rst

 potential gain.
 When predicting, samples with missing values are assigned to the left or right child consequently::

-  >>> from sklearn.ensemble import HistGradientBoostingClassifier
+  >>> from sklearn_dual.ensemble import HistGradientBoostingClassifier
   >>> import numpy as np

   >>> X = np.array([0, 1, 2, np.nan]).reshape(-1, 1)